urbaman/HomeLab/kubernetes-01.md

 Remember to change the controlPlaneEndpoint, podSubnet (equal to following calico IP CIDR), etcd endpoints (equal to the endpoints of the external etcd)

+Note: the podSubnet (CIDR of IPs assigned to the pods) must be a private network CIDR (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) of other local network CIDRs already in use.
+I use 10.0.x.x and 192.168.1.x, so I assign 192.168.0.0/16 to kubernetes internal network.
+Also keep in mind that kubernetes by default assigns a /24 set of IPs to each node, so there will in my case 24-12=12, 2^12=4.096 nodes in the cluster, each with a 65-110 pods max.
+Please note that there's quite a bit of IPs wasted, as top cluster nodes is 1000 and I do only 6.
+Being in my own nome network simplifies a little bit, but beware the network implications of these setitngs.

 The following steps are similar to the stacked etcd setup:

 ```bash